a-langer/webdav-vfs-gate/README.md

 * `files-cache` - class full name of [Apache VFS][10] cache implementation, by default is `org.apache.commons.vfs2.cache.SoftRefFilesCache`.
 * `cache-strategy` - name of [Apache VFS][11] cache strategy, may take values: `manual`, `onresolve` or `oncall`.
 By default is `oncall`.
 * `builder` - class full name of [Apache VFS][1] file system config builder, specific to each file system, ex.: for FTP is `org.apache.commons.vfs2.provider.ftps.FtpsFileSystemConfigBuilder`.
 * `builder.<method_name>` - string parameter determine method name for invoke in instance of file system config builder.
 To call  setters needs convert method name to property name, ex.: method `setControlEncoding` must be converted to `controlEncoding`.
-Value of parameter may be string, integer or boolean.
+Value of parameter may be string, integer or boolean (see example in [web.xml](./web.xml#L79-L98)).
 * `logger-name` - name for servlet logger, by default is `com.github.alanger.webdav.VfsWebDavServlet`.
 * `audit-methods` - a comma-separated list of http methods for file operations audit logs, optional parameter.
 * `createAbsoluteURI` - boolean parameter, enables using an absolute URI instead of a relative, by default is `false`.